 The nearest community to the Project site is the First Nations community of Ross River (population 350) located 200 kilometers to the west.
-There are no permanent settlements at or near the project site.
-In July 2019 the Company opened a new community liaison office in Ross River.
+There are no permanent settlements at or near the project site but there are a small number of seasonal temporary use hunter and trapper cabins, none of which are in the immediate vicinity of the known zones of zinc mineralization.
 The Company practices preferential hiring of Kaska-based businesses and personnel whenever practical, for work on the Project.
 Brandon Macdonald, Fireweed's CEO, hails from Ross River where he grew up as a child and is known in the community.